secobau/openshift/install/initial.md

 ```
-It is optionally a good idea to initialize a git repository to track control of the configuration files:
+It is optionally a good idea to initialize a git repository to track history of the configuration files:
 ```bash
 cd $dir && git init
 git add .